Kong/docs.konghq.com/app/_src/gateway/plugin-development/wasm.md

 #### Link to a Kong Service and Route

-Now, the next step is to create a Kong filter chain entity using the Hell World filter and associate it with a Kong route or service.
+Now, the next step is to create a Kong filter chain entity using the Hello World filter and associate it with a Kong route or service.
 This will be done by creating a declarative yaml config file at `kong.yml`: